-Welcome!
+Welcome.
 I’m Richelle.

 Like many others who dedicate their lives to health and healing, I was drawn to the practice of psychotherapy by my own experience with emotional crisis and recovery.
 I understand how difficult it is to feel lost, overwhelmed, and unsure of what to do or how to feel better.
 Therapy helped me figure things out, rediscover myself, and decide who I wanted to be and how I wanted to live my life.

 I appreciate the courage it takes to reach out and ask for help during our most challenging times.
 Give me a call and we’ll figure it out together.
+You’re not alone.

 more about me: